danniellejones/LearningJournal/09_journal.md

 #### Content Insights:

-On watching the LinkedIn video on Sass training, as a beginner course I felt it started out beyond my level of understanding for just the setup.
+On watching the LinkedIn video on Sass training, as a beginner course I felt it started out beyond my level of understanding.
 I instead referred to other tutorial videos to see if I could piece together an understanding of how the setup for Sass worked.
 Each video I looked at used a sass compiler extension, which was not what I was trying to understand.
 The video 'stop using an extension to compile Sass' gave a clear explanation of why not to use extensions (robustness and updates), but the alternative option offered did not involve gulp like the other